Philipp Dessauer: Awards and honors

 On the occasion of his 175th birthday, a celebration took place in the Ridingersaal of the Aschaffenburg castle.

 Descendants

 A son, Hans Dessauer, succeeded him in 1900 in the management of the company.
 The youngest son was Friedrich Dessauer.
 Grandchildren were John H. Dessauer, who went to the United States in 1936, and his brother, the producer, art collector and professor Guido Dessauer.
 A granddaughter, Marielies Schleicher, was a member of the Bavarian parliament from 1962 to 1974.
-A great-granddaughter, Ursula Schleicher, is a member of the parliament of the European Union.
+A great-granddaughter, Ursula Schleicher, was a member of the parliament of the European Union.